bolt/docs/source/internals/bolt-internals.md

 completely refactored for the upcoming Bolt 2.3.

-More information will be available closer to release and this section will be updated to reflect was will be finalised.
+More information will be available closer to release and this section will be updated to reflect the finalised implementation.

 <p class="meta">
     <strong>Bolt 2.0 to 2.2</strong><br>